NordicPlayground/puck/_tutorials/display.md

 This gives us an `EPD_Class` upon which we can call convienient high-level methods such as `image` and `clear` to flash images, and clear the screen, respectively.

-Now that we have the possibility to write images to the screen, we need a way to transmit images over Bluetooth.
+Now that we have the possibility to write images to the screen, we need a way to transmit images over Bluetooth LE.
 For the display puck we have defined a custom GATT service ([read more about how GATT works in our BLE tutorial](ble.html)) with it's own UUID `"bftj display    "`.
 A bluetooth UUID is 128 bits long, so we use a convention with 16 letters of 8 bit each. `'bftj'` is a general prefix we've decided to use for all our pucks' UUIDs, to avoid collisions with other vendors.